MiniFate/MiniFate/_chapters/01-introduction.md

 become.
 A sample character sheet is included at the end of these rules, but a sheet of paper (or even a notecard) works fine in a pinch.

-Fate dice (sometimes called Fudge dice) are six-sided dice marked with
+Fate dice (sometimes called Fudge dice) are six-sided dice marked with {{pos}}
-{{site.dice.pos}} on two sides, {{site.dice.blank}} on two sides, and
-{{site.dice.neg}} on two sides.
+on two sides, {{blank}} on two sides, and {{neg}} on two sides.
 Each roll uses four dice.
 To keep things moving quickly, it's best to have four dice for each player rather than passing them back and forth.

 Finally, you'll need a way to keep track of fate points.
 It's possible to track them with tick marks on your character sheet, but much more satisfying